 Here's how it works:

-- A Packaging Expert will visit your location & take measurements of your part
+- A Crating Expert will visit your location & take measurements of your part

 - They will gain an understanding of the production line, learn about the capabilities of end users and obtain a clear understanding of all special requests.

-- Then they head back to Valley Box headquarters in San Diego, CA and work with packaging engineers to develop the perfect crate for your product.
+- Then they head back to Valley Box headquarters in San Diego, CA, and work with the Valley Box engineering team to develop the perfect crate for your product.

-- The Packaging Expert will send you the quote and walk you through the intricacies of the design.
+- The Crating Expert will send you the quote and walk you through the intricacies of the design.